planship/blog/blog/articles/which-usage-based-pricing-model-is-right-for-your-saas-business.md

 <hr class="gradient rounded !mt-8" />

 ## Looking for help with SaaS pricing and packaging?
 Pricing optimization is not easy.
 Without the right tools, building the infrastructure to iterate on packaging, dimensions, entitlements, and metering can be a serious distraction from your core business.
-We learned this lesson in our previous endeavors, and this is why we built Planship  To get started, please sign up [here](https://planship.io) or [shoot us an email](mailto:connect@planship.io).
+We learned this lesson in our previous endeavors, and this is why we built Planship.
+To get started, please sign up [here](https://planship.io) or [shoot us an email](mailto:connect@planship.io).
 Don't hesitate to reach out!
 We're here to help you get up and running.